-A master plan is being developed to provide a vision for the Fresno Station District that builds on and supports the City’s vision and plans for downtown Fresno, while leveraging the investment in the future high-speed rail station.
+A master plan has been developed to provide a vision for the Fresno Station District that builds on and supports the City’s vision and plans for downtown Fresno, while leveraging the investment in the future high-speed rail station.
 This is an opportunity to revitalize downtown Fresno into a vibrant destination for residents and visitors.
 As Fresno will have the first high-speed rail station in the nation, it has the unique opportunity to serve as an exemplary model for others that will follow.

 Fresno’s first railroad depot, the Southern Pacific Train Depot, on Tulare St, built in 1872, marks the city’s birthplace.
 The rail alignment has provided the framework for the development of Fresno’s urban core.
 In fact, the downtown streets of most Central Valley cities have aligned themselves to the rail corridor.
 Rail has left a lasting imprint on each of these cities and their relationship with rail is at the heart of their identities.